-In a recent survey of 120 people who are dissatisfied with their work, the number one thing that was identified as a missing ingredient is "meaning."
-The search for meaning in one's job and career path is particularly pressing for cancer survivors.
-No matter what your prognosis, a brush with your own mortality can make you acutely aware of how precious your time is.
+As you start pulling together the pieces of your job search, it’s important to take a step back and think about the kind of work that is meaningful to you.
+The search for meaning in a job or career can be particularly pressing for cancer survivors.
+No matter what your prognosis, a brush with mortality can make you acutely aware of how precious your time is.

-The difficulty with trying to find meaning in your work is that it can be hard to know exactly what it is that would feel truly meaningful to you as an individual.
-(It far is easier to recognize what isn't meaningful.)
-Meaning is defined as something that is significant.
-What is significant for one person is entirely different for another.
-Many people assume that having meaning in one's work signifies helping less advantaged people or working for a charitable cause.
-While this can be true, there are many other kinds of "meaning" that fulfill people.
+The difficulty lies in trying to figure out exactly what kind of work would truly fulfill you as an individual.
+(It is far easier to recognize what isn't meaningful than what is.)
+“Meaning” is defined as something that is significant.
+Remember, too, that what is significant for one person is entirely different for another.
+Many people assume that a meaningful job or career must involve helping the less advantaged or working for a charitable cause.
+This is true for some people, but there are other kinds of meaning.

-Below is a list of ten ways a job could provide meaning:
+Below is a list of 10 ways a job could provide meaning:

-- By rewarding or challenging you with new opportunities, money or recognition.
+- It challenges you with new opportunities, money or recognition.

-- By being in an especially intriguing, attractive or energizing field or industry
+- It places you in an especially intriguing, attractive or energizing field or industry.

-- By allowing you to express or live by certain standards, principles or values.
+- It allows you to express or live by certain standards, principles or values.

-- By giving back, sharing, changing or improving something in some way that makes a difference either internally or externally.
+- It provides an opportunity to give back, share, change, or improve something in a way that makes a difference either internally or externally.

-- By changing, modifying or altering your lifestyle, priorities or relationships.
+- It changes, modifies, or alters your lifestyle, priorities or relationships.

-- By being something you feel passionate about.
+- It involves you in something you feel passionate about.

-- By enabling you to gain knowledge, understanding or expertise through experience or study.
+- It enables you to gain knowledge, understanding or expertise through experience or study.

-Which ones resonate with you?
-Which have been absent in your current position?
+Which kinds of meaning resonate with you?
+Which have been absent in your current or recent positions?
 Which have you discovered since your cancer diagnosis?

 Once you have a better understanding of what your brand of meaning is, make a list of all of the obstacles that you feel may be preventing you from having meaning in your work.
-Common barriers?
-A fear of not earning enough money, not enough time or energy, your attitude, fear of change, a lack of knowledge or credentials, the worry that your opportunities will be less because of your cancer history or your perception that it is too late to do what you need to do to find meaning.
-Most of these aren't as real as you may think.
-The first step is to find several people who have found the kind of meaning you are looking for and asking them for advice.
-Next, put a simple action plan together with a timeline that spells out the things you need to accomplish such as taking a class, making a budget, doing research or hiring a coach.
-The key now is to do the things you've written down.
+Common barriers are often practical.
+Work with meaning may not bring in enough money; you may not have enough time or energy; you may currently lack the right knowledge or credentials.
+Others have to do with attitude: fear of change; worry that your opportunities will be less because of your cancer history; a perception that it is too late to do what you need to do to find meaning.
+Most of these barriers — even the “practical” ones — aren't as real as you may think.
+The first step is to approach several people who have found the kind of meaning you are looking for and ask them for advice.
+Next, put a simple action plan together, with a timeline, that spells out what you need in order to reach your goal — such as take a class, make a budget, do research or hire a coach.
+Finally, and this is key, do the things you've written down.
 Anyone who has found meaning in his or her work will tell you that the effort it takes to get there is well worth it!